-In order to estimate the additional funds available to the state as a result of the enhanced FMAP, the State established as a first step the qualifying baseline total costs for HCBS Services for the April 1, 2021 to March 31, 2022 time period, which is approximately 2.26 billion dollars in expenditures.
-Applying the ten percent (10%) enhanced FMAP to this baseline yielded an estimation of the state funds (\$226 million) equivalent to the amount of federal funds attributable to the increased FMAP.
-These state funds then become available to be used through March 31, 2024, and the estimated total funds available are calculated by applying the matching FMAP share to the state funds estimate.
-For the purposes of distribution of the spending over time, the State assumes an even distribution with an equal share of the total funding being used in each year of the eligible three-year period.
+In order to estimate the additional funds available to the State as a result of the enhanced FMAP, the State established as a first step the qualifying baseline total costs for HCBS Services for the April 1, 2021 to March 31, 2022 time period, which Indiana now knows is approximately 2.37 billion dollars in expenditures.
+Applying the ten percent (10%) enhanced FMAP to this baseline yielded an estimation of the state funds (\$237 million) equivalent to the amount of federal funds attributable to the increased FMAP.
+These state funds are thus available to be used through March 31, 2025, and the estimated total funds available are calculated by applying the matching FMAP share to the state funds estimate.

-FSSA has developed the following budget estimate in alignment with the overarching goals and priorities detailed in the preceding sections.
-The estimated total funds available of \$877,558,287 has been calculated based on the above.
+FSSA has developed the following updated budget estimate in alignment with the overarching goals and priorities detailed in the preceding sections.
+The estimated total funds available of \$\$798,375,782.52 has been calculated based on the above.
 The table below shows the percentage of the total budget FSSA plans to allocate to each of the five major plan components, and the equivalent dollar amount based on the estimated total funds available.
+FSSA has projected quarterly spend by priority area based on the activities described in this spending plan.
+More detail can be found in Indiana's HCBS Spending Plan Spreadsheet for this Third Quarterly Update.